growerp/growerp/docker/README.md

 ignore ssl errors of self signed cert.

-Because images already prepared at dockerhub.com the system will start in a couple of minutes.
+Register a new company in the admin or hotel app, any email will do The look in the moqui log for the password in a line started with '====== Email not configured'